2013–14 Regional Super50

 The 2013–14 NAGICO Super50 was the 40th season of the Regional Super50, the domestic limited-overs cricket competition for the countries of the West Indies Cricket Board (WICB).
 The competition was played as a standalone tournament (rather than using a league format), with all matches held in Trinidad and Tobago to coincide with Carnival.

 Eight teams contested the competition – the six regular teams of West Indian domestic cricket (Barbados, Guyana, Jamaica, the Leeward Islands, Trinidad and Tobago, and the Windward Islands), plus a development team (Combined Campuses and Colleges) and an invited international team (Ireland).
 Barbados were undefeated in the group stage and were eventually joined in the final by Trinidad and Tobago.
 The final was played at Queen's Park Oval, Port of Spain, with Barbados winning by 17 runs to claim its seventh domestic one-day title.
-Barbadian batsman Dwayne Smith led the tournament in runs, while Trinidad and Tobago's Rayad Emrit led the tournament in wickets.
+Barbadian batsman Dwayne Smith was the tournament's highest run-scorer (232), while Trinidad and Tobago's Rayad Emrit was the highest wicket-taker (10).